 Saint Acacius of Sinai lived during the sixth century and was a novice at a certain monastery in Asia.
 The humble monk distinguished himself by his patient and unquestioning obedience to his Elder, a harsh and dissolute man.
 He forced his disciple to toil excessively, starved him with hunger, and beat him without mercy.
-Despite such treatment, St Acacius meekly endured the affliction and thanked God for everything.
-St Acacius died after suffering these torments for nine years.
+Despite such treatment, Saint Acacius meekly endured the affliction and thanked God for everything.
+Saint Acacius died after suffering these torments for nine years.

 Five days after Acacius was buried, his Elder told another Elder about the death of his disciple.
 The second Elder did not believe that the young monk was dead.
 They went to the grave of Acacius and the second Elder called out: “Brother Acacius, are you dead?”
 From the grave a voice replied, “No, Father, how is it possible for an obedient man to die?”
-The startled Elder of St Acacius fell down with tears before the grave, asking forgiveness of his disciple.
+The startled Elder of Saint Acacius fell down with tears before the grave, asking forgiveness of his disciple.

-St Acacius is also commemorated on November 29.
+Saint Acacius is also commemorated on November 29.